LeoNatan/LNPopupController/README.md

 * Non-translucent bars are not supported and can cause visual artifacts or layout glitches.
 Apple has many problem with such bars themselves, and supporting those is not a priority for LNPopupController.
   * Instead, either use translucent bars, or set a background color to your bar instead of setting it as not translucent or set `extendedLayoutIncludesOpaqueBars` to true for contained controllers
-* Manually hiding tab bars is not supported by the framework or by Apple. **Do not hide the tab bar using `tabBar.hidden = YES`**, this will lead to undefined behavior by the framework.
+* Manually setting bottom bar properties, such as setting a tab bar’s or a toolbar’s `isHidden = true` **is explicitly discouraged by Apple and not supported by the framework**; it will lead to undefined behavior by the framework

 ## Acknowledgements